Growing Up Online : Connected Kids

 This research, undertaken for Kaspersky Lab by iconkids & youth, surveyed online 3,780 families with children aged 8 – 16 (one parent and one child per family) in seven countries.

-Young people live their lives online, sometimes at the expense of their offline relationships and activities – and even their health and well-being.
+Young people live their lives online, sometimes at the expense of their offline relationships and

 Other potential risks include the fact that many young people don’t know what to believe online.